 Technical support within the team, from outside or from peers.

 This is recognised as an important way to learn and apply teaching and to develop skills and competencies.
-However, it must be carried out by someone who themselves has substantial child protection and case management experience, otherwise key knowledge may be missing.
+However, it must be carried out by someone who themselves has substantial child protection and case management experience, otherwise key elements of knowledge may be missing.

 Depending on the roles that caseworkers perform they may need additional training on other services they can provide directly as part of case management, such as psychosocial support and family mediation.
 They may also need training on specific child protection needs such as responding to cases of sexual violence.
-These more thematic issues can be explored through a programme of on-going capacity building.
+These more thematic issues can be explored through a programme of on-going training helping develop knowledge and skills.
 Differentiate between the different roles and responsibilities and tailor training accordingly.

 Staff Numbers

 Caseworkers must have a reasonable caseload, reflecting their skills and capacities.
 The CPMS state that the number of cases allocated to each caseworker should not be more than 25.
 However, this will need to be considered according to the specific programme that is being implemented as in some cases this will be more than can be managed.
 Supervisors or managers should review the caseload of individual workers to ensure it is manageable at least once every 2 weeks.
-To determine the number of supervisors needed for supervision, consider the ratio of cases to caseworkers to supervisors (e.g. 1 supervisor: 5 caseworkers).
+To determine the number of supervisors needed for appropriate supervision, consider the ratio of cases to caseworkers to supervisors (e.g. 1 supervisor: 5-6 caseworkers).

 Factors to consider include: